 The big thing to remember is don't be a jerk.
 Don't put down other candidates and say their idea was dumb -- thinking it will make the other person look bad and by comparison you look good.
 This will backfire.

 Trust me, if someone else in your group says something dumb, the interviewers will know it.
 You do not need to point it out.
 And if you point it out in a disrespectful way it will reflect extremely poorly on you.

 Be respectful with everyone and be a straight shooter.

-If someone else comes up with better idea that yours, say forget my idea... yours is better.
+If someone else comes up with better idea than yours, say forget my idea... yours is better.
 Being flexible is a desirable trait.
 Being stubborn in holding to your point of view in the face of clear data to the contrary is a liability.

-Basically forget it is an interview, and pretend you are working on solving a client situation and you should be fine.
+The key is to forget it is an interview, and pretend you are working on solving a client situation and you should be fine.